WokLibCodeClub/.github/profile/README.md

 We do the coding online using the microbit:Python editor which is at [python.microbit.org/v/3](https://python.microbit.org/v/3).
 Unfortunately there is no facility to make an account or login to this editor, so we will probably save any code to a memory stick so it's available at following sessions.

-For anyone who doesn't want to code microbits we will be available to help with any students working on their own projects, following online instructions.
-There are some suggestions for projects suitable for different levels of Python experience below.
+For anyone who doesn't want to code microbits we will be available to help students working on their own projects, following online instructions.
+Those that are very new to Python might prefer to continue with the introductory *Hello Python* set of instructions, as this might be less confusing than trying to code the microbits.

+Here are some suggestions for projects suitable for different levels of Python experience below.

 Some who have completed the Hangman project (see below) were wanting to use a larger word list, but found problems with formatting and sorting the list.
 If you click [here](bigger_word_lists.md) you will find some ideas about using larger word lists.
 (NB: This section will shortly be moved from this page to the end of the Hangman project - see the link to the project below.)